Three Minute Thesis Competition

 Eligibility

-• Students must currently be registered in a Masters or PhD program at Nipissing at the time of the 3MT® competition.
+• Be registered in a master's (thesis or MRP route) or PhD program at the time of the 3MT® competition,

-• Presentations must be based on research that is directly related to the student's graduate program thesis, major research paper, or dissertation.
-Course based Masters students are ineligible.
+• Base their presentation on research that is directly related to the graduate program thesis, MRP, or dissertation (course based master's students are ineligible)

-• Students who have defended but have not yet graduated are eligible.
+Graduate students who have defended their MRP/thesis/dissertation but have not yet graduated are also eligible to compete.

 Rules